 Sunnydaze 125,000 BTU Forced Air Propane Heater

-- Ideal during the winter: Product includes 1 forced air propane heater, regulator and 10-foot hose; Heater is designed to be operated with a minimum 20-pound propane tank (please note, propane tank and...
+- Ideal during the winter: This product includes 1 forced air propane heater, regulator and 10-foot hose; Heater is designed to be operated with a minimum 20-pound propane tank (please note, propane...

 - Designed for portability: Lightweight, this heater features a convenient handle that makes it easy to carry around where the warmth is needed most.
 Recommended for outdoor use only.
 Never leave this...

-- Works great for construction: Keep the jobsite toasty when the temperatures cool down with this heater; Handy to have when working on a home remodel in the winter, fall or early spring
+- Works great for construction: Keep the jobsite toasty when the temperatures cool down with this heater.
+It's handy to have when working on a home remodel in the winter, fall or early spring

 Many homes have natural gas connections installed.
 But garages do not, leaving homeowners with fewer options for heating their garages.
 Electric heating is usually always an option.
 Yet, electricity is expensive in many areas.